↑

 What You Will Need To Make Our Rum Rum Punch with Bacardi and Hibiscus

 Ice.
-Black Rum & White Rum.
-Fresh ice is best, and whatever you do, use purified water because better water ice equals clear ice, and clear ice is an easy way to elevate your drink game.
+Black Rum and white Rum.
+Fresh ice is best, but whatever you do, use purified water because better water ice equals clear ice, and clear ice is an easy way to elevate your drink game.

 Drinks made with clear ice look and taste better.
 Like all rums, Black rum hails from the Caribbean islands.